GeneSysElektronik/adma_ros_driver/README.md

         - this also uses several standard-ROS msgs like Vector3 to represent XYZ coordinates instead of having 3 individual attributes
         - POI's are now integrated as a object list and can be accessed by their index

+## ADMA Postprocessing
+The driver logs per default the received raw data into a `*.gsdb` file.
+This logfile can be used afterwards for the ADMA PP tool.
+The destination where it will create this logfile is the folder of the terminal where you launch your driver.
+The logfile will be named with the timestamp of the launch time.

+If you don't want to create this log file (e.g. caused by limited memory) you can disable it easily by setting the `log_gsdb_arg` of the `adma_driver.launch.py` to False.
+THis will not start the additional gsdb-logger.

+This tool is mode-indepent, so it will work with `default` as also `record`.
+If you already have recorded ros2 bag files, you can also convert them to gsdb file for PP. Please refer to te `Tools` section below.
 ## Debugging
 It is possible to test the ROS Driver without connecting to a real ADMA device by using the integrated 'data_server' to send a fixed version-based UDP packet.